Azure/gpt-rag-agentic/README.md

 - **NL2SQL Fewshot Scaled**: The `nl2sql_fewshot_scaled` strategy enhances `nl2sql_fewshot` by using AI Search Indexes to handle cases with numerous tables or columns.
 It identifies the most relevant schema elements based on the user's question, enabling precise SQL generation even in complex database environments.

-- **Chat with Fabric**: The `chat_with_fabric` strategy allows the orchestrator to interact with data stored in Microsoft Fabric, enabling users to query elements such as tables within both Lakehouse and semantic models.
-This strategy provides easy access to structured and semi-structured data in Fabric, allowing users to retrieve insights without deep knowledge of the underlying architecture.

 ### How to Add and Configure you Own Agent Strategies

 If the available strategies don’t fully meet your requirements, you can extend the orchestrator by implementing custom strategies.
 This flexibility lets you adapt the orchestrator’s behavior to unique use cases and operational demands.